 Please Note: This resource list is provided for informational purposes only.
 It is not comprehensive and does not constitute an endorsement by NIMH, the National Institutes of Health (NIH), the U.S. Department of Health and Human Services, or the U.S. government.

 Research on Disorders Affecting Children

 NIMH conducts and supports research to help find new and improved ways to diagnose and treat mental disorders that occur in childhood.
 This research includes studies of risk factors—including those related to genetics, experience, and the environment—which may provide clues to how these disorders develop and how to identify them early.

 NIMH also supports efforts to develop and test new interventions, including behavioral, psychotherapeutic, and medication treatments.
 Researchers are also seeking to determine whether the beneficial effects of treatment in childhood continue into adolescence and adulthood.

 Participating in a Research Study for Children

-Children are not little adults, yet they are often given medicines and treatments that were only tested in adults.
-There is a lot of evidence that children’s developing brains and bodies can respond to medicines and treatments differently than how adults’ brains and bodies respond.
+Children are not little adults, yet they are often given medications and treatments that have been tested only in adults.
+Research shows that, compared to adults, children respond differently to medications and treatments, both physically and mentally.
 The way to get the best treatments for children is through research designed specifically for them.